Teaching and Learning

-House Bill 2544, also known as the “No Child Left Inside Act,” created the eleven-member Oregon Environmental Literacy Task Force.
-The Task Force is charged with developing the Oregon Environmental Literacy Plan and reporting back to the Legislature by October 1, 2010.
+House Bill 2544 created the eleven-member Oregon Environmental Literacy Task Force.
+The Task Force was charged with developing the Oregon Environmental Literacy Plan and reporting back to the Legislature by October 1, 2010.

 Science Teaching and Learning to Standards 2007-2009

 The purpose of this science education document is to provide resources and advice for teachers, professional development personnel, and teacher educators to help them implement state standards in Oregon’s schools.
 The resources within this document alone will not assure that students attain Oregon standards.

 National Youth Science Camp

 The National Youth Science Camp is an intense residential science education program for young scientists the summer after they graduate from high school.